 Self-defense is a justification defense.
-This means you admit to committing the act.
-You definitely did what the cops said you did and it was not an accident, but that you had to do what you did in order to protect yourself or someone else.
-Self-defense is also what the courts call an “affirmative defense.”
+This means you admit to doing the act.
+You definitely did what the cops said you did.
+It was not an accident.
+However, you had to do what you did in order to protect yourself or someone else.
+In addition, self-defense is also what the courts call an “affirmative defense.”
 This means that before your trial, you have to raise the defense.
-Your attorney will tell the prosecution that you are claiming self-defense, and it then becomes the government’s burden to prove that you did not act in self-defense.
-They must prove this beyond a reasonable doubt.
+Your attorney will tell the prosecution that you are claiming self-defense.
+Then, it becomes the government’s burden to prove that you did not act in self-defense.
+In other words, the government must prove this wasn’t self-defense beyond a reasonable doubt.

 There are two basic types of self-defense.